Things that can put Rad Techs at risk.

 - Potential for needle sticks during procedures and IV insertions

-- Emotional trauma from seeing results of horrible accidents and abuse
+- Emotional trauma from seeing the results of horrible accidents and abuse

-- Being physically attacked by deranged or drunk/drugged patients
+- Attacked physically by deranged or drunk/drugged patients

 - Excessive radiation exposure from equipment not up to standard

-- Being sued by patients for medical malpractice or substandard care
+- Sued by patients for medical malpractice or substandard care

 Exposure to airborne and bloodborne pathogens

-This one is probably one of the more obvious if you sit down and think about where you are and what type of people you are going to be working with every day.
+This one is probably more obvious if you sit down and think about where you are and what type of people you will work with daily.
 You are in healthcare, working in a clinical setting…your patients aren’t there because they are healthy.
-But what I didn’t expect was the frequency of how often I would take an x-ray of a person and two hours later find out they had an illness that is contagious.
-Tuberculosis is the perfect example.
-Patients come to the emergency room for persistent cough and some other symptoms.
-They don’t know what is wrong with them and all they want is for the doctor to make them feel better.
-Of course, the doctor doesn’t just automatically know what the problem is either so he orders a bunch of tests.
-The patient gets blood work drawn and it is sent to the lab.
-They get chest x-rays done because they have a cough.
-A whole battery of tests get performed and the results go straight to the ordering physician.
+But I didn’t expect the frequency of how often I would take an x-ray of a person and two hours later find out they had a contagious illness.

 Potential for needle sticks during procedures and IV insertions